-On Amazon, the customer comes first.
 Plenty of Amazon sellers want to game the system, so rules are tight and account suspensions are commonplace.
-But it’s not all that bad; sellers are given a chance to justify their mistakes with a This is a written account of how you int… More.
+But it’s not all that bad.
+Sellers can justify their mistakes with a This is a written account of how you int… More.
 Sill, an ounce of prevention is worth a pound of cure.

 When you’re budgeting for an Amazon store, it’s easy to lose sight of the long-term costs.
 Depending on the type of business you run, you may need to invest more than expected in storage, customer service, Advertising is a means of communication … More, etc.

-On our blog you’ll find posts that describe the basic fees merchants pay Amazon every month and per every item sold.
-But bear in mind that they change often and they’re different from one Amazon marketplace to the next (ex.
-Amazon UK, Amazon Japan).
+Our post on Amazon Fees and Taxes reveals all the major costs.
+But bear in mind that they change often and they’re not the same on all venues.
 For further guidance, you can ask a qualified Moderator for help on the Amazon Seller Forums.

 Choosing the wrong type of account will cost you.
 We’re not referring to the type of selling plan here.
-After all, it’s not unusual for sellers to switch to the Professional selling plan when sales pick up is common practice and it doesn’t cost 3rd party sellers anything.
+After all, it’s not unusual for sellers to switch to the Professional selling plan when sales pick up and toggling between plans doesn’t cost anything.

 Overpricing can block your product listings.
 But underpricing is also a problem.
 Amazon sellers are constantly undercut by competitors, including Amazon itself.
-To keep their edge, they use repricing software, bringing prices down automatically and drawing in more customers.
+To keep your edge, you use repricing software.
+It brings prices down automatically and draws in more customers.

-It’s not immediately obvious, but on Amazon you’re not just selling a product.
-You’re selling a solution to the customer’s problem.
-So, before you even think about drafting your product page or Products can only be listed on Amazon if...
-More notes, you should draw out a buyer’s main pain points.
+It’s not immediately obvious, but you don’t just sell a product on Amazon.
+You sell a solution to the customer’s problem.
+So, before you even think about drafting your product page or Products can only be listed on Amazon if… More notes, you should draw out a buyer’s main pain points.

 Then translate these into bitesize keyphrases.
-Ideally, these keyphrases should be part of the title or bullet point section, but if that’s out of the question, then consider uploading at least one photo that shows how your product can help, with brief explanations like ‘works with x & y’, ‘fits model a & b’, ‘pocketsize’, ‘waterproof’, ‘recyclable packaging’, ‘better signal’, etc. Also, upload at least one photo that shows a real-life scenario.
+Ideally, these keyphrases should be part of the title or bullet point section, with brief explanations like ‘works with x & y’, ‘fits model a & b’, ‘pocketsize’, ‘waterproof’, ‘recyclable’, ‘better signal’, etc. Also, upload at least one photo that shows a real-life scenario.